 - 1 teaspoon Mexican seasoning blend

-- 1 tablespoon canola or peanut oil
+- 1 tablespoon vegetable or peanut oil

 Instructions